 Our Team Leaders are people who love to share their passion for nature and conservation.
 As well as being your guide for the various conservation activities, they’ll take time to tell you more about this special place, its unique nature, and ways we can look after it.
 During the week they will introduce you to the West Coast projects, work with you on your volunteering projects, and share with you their knowledge about conservation and the region.

 Your accommodation is in our local backpacker with mattress and pillows provided.
 There’s full kitchen, shower, bathroom and laundry facilities.

 Volunteer activities take place 9.15am - 4.30pm Monday to Friday.
+Weekends are a chance to explore the area.
 You can spend your free time exploring the Punakaiki area on your own or with fellow volunteers.
 There’s some great walks all within easy walking distance of your accommodation including the short walks to Pancake Rocks and the Truman Track, and longer hikes into the Porarari Gorge.
 Find out more about the Paparoa National Park here, and download the Department of Conservation’s great map and booklet for the region.
-You can also follow up your time spent volunteering with the New Zealand’s newest Great Walk – the Paparoa Track and the Pike29 Memorial Track.
+You can also follow up your time spent volunteering, by walking the newest addition to New Zealand’s Great Walks – the Paparoa Track and the Pike29 Memorial Track.

-Volunteers can book multiple weeks in either one project, or get involved in a number of projects around the country.
+Volunteers often book multiple weeks in either one project, or get involved in a number of projects around the country.